New from ACTIVE: Check out our latest products here

 The Ingredients Inside Rinse Aid

-Unraveling the mystery of what’s inside your dishwasher rinse aid can be quite revealing.
-Take, for instance, most of the popular rinse aid formulas.
-They contain a cocktail of chemicals, including sodium cumene sulfonate and nonionic surfactants, which are known to enhance cleaning performance by breaking down food residues and grease.
+Rinse aids contain a cocktail of chemicals, including sodium cumene sulfonate and nonionic surfactants, which are known to enhance cleaning performance by breaking down food residues and grease.

 The Sodium Cumene Sulfonate Factor